Privacy Notice | Suvera Ltd

 Retention period

-We hold your data for the length of time you are a supplier to us and for 8 years afterward in case of any disputes and for accounting purposes.
+We hold your data for the length of time you are a supplier to us and for 8 years afterwards, in case of any disputes and for accounting purposes.

 Data sharing and transfers